syncfusion-content/wpf-docs/wpf/PivotGrid/Support-to-improve-the-Scrolling-performance.md

 documentation: ug
 ---

-# Support to improve the scrolling performance
+# Improved (Deffered) Scrolling

-PivotGrid provides support to improve the scrolling performance of the PivotGrid by updating the data in the grid only when the user releases the thumb on scrolling.
-It can be achieved by **EnableDefferedScrolling** property of PivotGrid control.
+Support has been provided to improve the scrolling performance of PivotGrid by updating the data (in the PivotGrid) only when the user releases the thumb on scrolling.
+It can be achieved by `EnableDefferedScrolling` property of PivotGrid control.

-Property

-* **EnableDefferedScrolling** - Gets or sets a value indicating whether to defer the scrolling until user releases the thumb on scrolling.

-##Defining the property in PivotGrid

-**EnableDefferedScrolling** property of PivotGrid control can be defined both in *XAML* and *Code-Behind*.

-If through **XAML**, please refer the below code snippet.
+If through *XAML*, please refer the below code sample.

 {% highlight xaml %}